google/ExoPlayer/docs/network-stacks.md

 preferred network stack.
 The `DefaultDataSourceFactory` layer adds in support for non-http(s) sources such as local files.

-The example below shows how to build a `SimpleExoPlayer` that will use the Cronet network stack and also support playback of non-http(s) content.
+The example below shows how to build an `ExoPlayer` that will use the Cronet network stack and also support playback of non-http(s) content.

 ~~~
 // Given a CronetEngine and Executor, build a CronetDataSource.Factory.